muaddibttv/tools_and_parsers/!Jen Template/Additional Plugins/ReadMe.md

     - Plugin for the Podcast archive at https://massivelyop.com (Massively Over Powered) gaming website
 - moviefone
     - Trailers plugin
+- movietorture
+    - Plugin that scrapes a specific site for movies to torture your soul
 - password
     - Allows you to password protect menu items in your Jen (base64 encoded password in xml entries)
 - podbay